wuzhengy/TAU/IP2.md

 ### relay control: cache, alpha, beta and invoke_limit

-* m_list: in libtorrent, this is the temporary list for traveral with sorted distance to the target
+IP2 has to search the target nodes before data could be deliverred.
+We use Kadmelia type of traversal strategy to find the target node or its capture swarm.
+In order to help traversal code run efficiently.
+Application developer can set some control parameters.

-* alpha is the parallel factor for invoking, most of time, it should be 1
+* alpha is the parallel factor for invoking, most of time, it should be 1 ; if you want it to be very fast without worry data consumption, you can increase it.
-* beta is the range in the m_list for invoking selection
+* beta is the range in the m_list for invoking selection, m_list: in libtorrent is the temporary list for traveral with sorted distance to the target
-* invoke_limit is the total invoke one relay traverse will perform.
+* invoke_limit is the total invoke one full traverse will perform.
-* cache: this is to tell the relay to temporary store the data for receiver to capture when receiver is resumed from offline.
+* cache: this is to tell the relay to temporary store the data for receiver to pull when receiver is resumed from offline.

 ### Packet structure